 Knowing the sex of the child is the first way we begin to connect with and understand the new human being.
 To be human is to be gendered – male or female.
 And one of the most important jobs of a parent is to help their children develop as healthy boys or girls and into strong, confident men and women.

-How do we as Christian parents keep our children from gender confusion and teach them about gender and gender distinction in light of the huge cultural and moral shift that has been taking place?
+How do we as Christian parents teach our children about gender and gender distinction in light of the huge cultural and moral shift that has been taking place?

 To answer this question, let’s begin with three premises: